DiCoFlex: Model-agnostic diverse counterfactuals with flexible control: Conclusion

 \section{Conclusion}

 We presented \our{}, a model-agnostic conditional generative framework for counterfactual explanations that addresses key limitations in existing approaches.
 By leveraging normalizing flows, our method enables counterfactual generation without constant access to the classification model, provides inference-time control over constraints, and efficiently produces multiple diverse explanations in a single forward pass.
+Our approach is grounded in rigorous theoretical foundations: we prove formal guarantees for validity, proximity bounds, in-distribution plausibility, and diversity preservation (Appendix \ref{apx:theory}).
 Empirical evaluations on five benchmark datasets demonstrate that \our{} outperforms the state-of-the-art methods in diversity and validity while achieving superior plausibility and computational efficiency.
 Although optimization-based methods may achieve better sparsity in some cases, our approach offers a more balanced trade-off between competing explanation criteria.

+\begin{ack} Oleksii Furman and Maciej Zieba's work was supported by the National Science Centre (Poland) Grant No. 2024/55/B/ST6/02100.
+The research of U. Movsum-zada and P. Marszałek was supported by the National Science Centre (Poland), grant no. 2023/50/E/ST6/00169.
+The work of M. Śmieja was supported by the National Science Centre (Poland), grant no. 2022/45/B/ST6/01117.
+Some experiments were performed on servers purchased with funds from the flagship project entitled “Artificial Intelligence Computing Center Core Facility” from the DigiWorld Priority Research Area within the Excellence Initiative – Research University program at Jagiellonian University in Krakow. \end{ack}